 Marvel X-Men fans, if FX’s LEGION has flown under your radar you need to get your life.
 Visually awe-inspiring, delightfully trippy, confusing AF, of all of the Marvel shows and films out there, LEGION is unlike any you have and ever will watch.
 In season 1, we meet the eccentric and catastrophe-prone, David Haller—AKA LEGION, an omega-level mutant with crazy-intense telekinetic abilities and a split mind.
 We’re still trying to figure out what all that means.
 If you haven’t watched season 1, stop reading now.
 All eight episodes are available on Hulu.
 Watch them and then watch them again (because I promise you, you’ll be confused after one viewing).
 For those of you in the know, I have some things I’d like to discuss with you.
 Read More

-At the end of a Book Club Influencer panel, I approached Glory Edim—founder of the Well-Read Black Girl universe—and, leaving all professional agenda behind, stuck out my hand and said, “I’ve just always wanted to meet you.”
+At the end of a Book Club Influencer panel, I approached Glory Edim—founder of the Well-Read Black Girl universe and—leaving all professional agenda behind—stuck out my hand and said, “I’ve just always wanted to meet you.”
 Can you blame me?
-Glory’s busted the entire world of well-read black girls wide open, promoting black women writers and creating a community for girls like her (like us)—revealing to publishers the value of black women readership.
-Naturally her Instagram is booming with 68K followers (because, if you didn’t know: we show up where we’re represented).
-This is brand of black girl magic is so pervasive that the likes of Lena Waithe was caught wearing a Well-Read Black Girl tee-shirt in her Vanity Fair feature.
+Glory’s busted the entire world of well-read black girls wide open, promoting black women writers and creating a community for girls like her (like us).
+By doing this out of her sheer love of books, she’s revealed to publishers the value of black women readership.
+Naturally, her Instagram is booming with 68K followers (because, if you didn’t know: we show up where we’re represented).
+This brand of black girl magic is so pervasive that the likes of Lena Waithe was caught wearing a Well-Read Black Girl tee-shirt in her Vanity Fair feature.
 Read More

 “I don’t think anybody’s intentionally excluding them, but nobody’s intentionally including them, either…”

 And um… wow, Hulu, Nutrish and more are pulling their ads.